Please confirm topic selection

 • gluteus maximus

-• has attachments into the sacrotuberous ligament
+• attachments to the sacrotuberous ligament

 • gluteus medius